Feral horse: Americas

-The best-known examples of modern day feral horses are those of the American West.
-When Europeans reintroduced the horse to the Americas, beginning with the arrival of the Spanish conquistadors in the 15th century, some horses escaped and formed feral herds known today as mustangs.
+The best-known examples of modern-day feral horses are those of the American West.
+Europeans introduced modern domesticated horses (Equus caballus) to the Americas in the late 15th century.
+This began with the arrival of the Spanish conquistadors in the 15th century, where some horses escaped and formed feral herds known today as mustangs.
 In the Western United States, certain bands of horses and burros are protected under the Wild and Free-Roaming Horses and Burros Act of 1971.
+Those so unprotected are often subject to the laws governing estray livestock in the states where they are found and are not de facto property of the owner whose land they inhabit.
 There are about 300,000 horses today in multiple land jurisdictions across the country, including tribal lands.

-Isolated populations of wild horses occur in a number of places in the United States, including Assateague Island off the coast of Virginia and Maryland, Elko, Nevada, the Salt River in Arizona, Cumberland Island, Georgia, Vieques Island off the coast of Puerto Rico, and Sable Island off the coast of Nova Scotia, Canada.
+Isolated populations of feral horses occur in a number of places in North America, including Assateague Island off the coast of Virginia and Maryland, Elko, Nevada, the Salt River in Arizona, and Cumberland Island, Georgia, Vieques Island off the coast of Puerto Rico, and Sable Island off the coast of Nova Scotia, Canada.

 Some of these horses are said to be the descendants of horses that managed to swim to land when they were shipwrecked.
 Others may have been deliberately brought to various islands by settlers and either left to reproduce freely or abandoned when assorted human settlements failed.